adiogale/CS474/ClassOperations.md

     - Returns new object with objectName and className.
     - It will call the constructor internally and all methods will be available to the object with fields initialized.
     - Default value of all fields will be 0.
+    - New object of an interface or an abstract class can not be created.
+Appropriate error message will pop up.
     ```
     // This will create object o1 of class c1.
     NewObject("o1", "c1").eval